its51/ga-learner-dsmp-repo/Glabs-Project/README.md

 ### Approach taken to solve the problem

  **First We often associate the potential of a country based on the age distribution of the people residing there.
-I did a simple analysis of the age distribution and described the country as a young country.**/n
+I did a simple analysis of the age distribution and described the country as a young country.**
 **Next The constitution of the country tries it's best to ensure that people of all races are able to live harmoniously.
 So I identified  the country's  minorities race by counting number of races and their count respectively so that the government can help them.**
 **Next  by comparing the education num with job average pay it is concluded that  better education leads to better job pay.**